Why Most Leadership Training Fails to Change Behaviour at Work

 Example:

-The question worth asking before your next program
+The question worth asking before your next programme

-Before you sign off on the next leadership workshop, ask these three questions: NEW
+Before you approve the next leadership workshop, ask three questions and insist on clear answers.

-- Does our system reward the new behaviour or punish it?
+• Does our system reward the new behaviour or punish it?
+If your incentives still favour speed over coaching, the training will lose every time.

 If you don’t have clear answers, you’re investing in awareness.
 Not change.